 What to Do Once You’ve Picked a Spec

-- If you’re a fan of PVP, check out what the current popular PVP comps are and read up about the classes that you might come up against or be working with.
-You don’t have to memorize everything about them of course, but understanding common partners (like Mages) or common counters (like Warlocks or Death Knights) can help a lot.
+If you’re a fan of PVP, check out what the current popular PVP comps are and read up about the classes that you might be working with.
+You don’t have to memorize everything, but understanding common partners (like Mages) or common counters (like Warlocks or Death Knights) can help a lot.